Best answers for Tier 1 Entrepreneur Interview Questions - Part 2

 The business plan should be structured in such a way that mentions this as a strength of this team member (or main applicant as the case may be) that the business will be relying on for success.

 Questions asked here bothers on the genuineness of the application.
-It aims at accessing whether or not the applicant knows about his business plan or has even done any research for the business.
+It aims at accessing whether the applicant knows about his business plan or has even done any research for the business.
 You will most likely do well in questions asked here if you were involved in the drafting of the business plan or have properly learned the business plan.

 Question - What other things have you done in relation to the business apart from writing a business plan?